chris-rudmin/serial-nci-scale/README.md

 - `scale.getWeight()` - Returns a promise which resolves with scale weight data.
 Required to be called from user action
 - `scale.getStatus()` - Returns a promise which resolves with scale status data.
 Required to be called from user action
 - `scale.zero()` - Returns a promise which resolves when the scale is zeroed.
 Required to be called from user action
-- `scale.startPolling()` - Starts polling the scale for weight data every 500ms.
-Required to be called from user action
+- `scale.startPolling([pollInterval])` - Starts polling the scale for weight data.
+Default polling interval is 500 ms Required to be called from user action
 - `scale.stopPolling()` - Stops polling the scale
 - `scale.disconnect()` - Returns a promise which resolves once disconnected.
 Closes the read and write streams and frees the serial port

-#### Static Methods

--

 #### Static Attributes